ChampionAsh5357/ChampionAsh5357/tutorial/minecraft/1.16.1/items/armor.md

 Now we need to create an `Item` class that extends `ArmorItem`.
 This is because we need to implement a specific method to get our model to render on the player.
 There are two methods that can help with this:
 **IForgeItem::getArmorModel** - This method allows us to return our own armor model to be rendered by the game.
-**IForgeItem::ggetArmorTexture** - This method allows us to specify the location of the armor texture we have created.
+**IForgeItem::getArmorTexture** - This method allows us to specify the location of the armor texture we have created.

 > Note: Since we are still using both the same textures names as before, we don't necessarily need to use the second method.